stevenabaco/stevenabaco/README.md

 #  Hi there <img src="bounce-emoji.gif" alt="bounce gif" width="30"> My name is <a href="https://www.stevenabaco.dev"> Steven Abaco</a>
 ![](https://visitor-badge.laobi.icu/badge?page_id=stevenabaco.atevenabaco)
-<p>This is where I share the projects I've done and working on and collaborate with fellow developers.</p>
+<p>This is where I share the projects I've done and working on as well as collaborate with fellow developers.</p>

 ### ABOUT ME &nbsp; 🔍
 - 🔭 - I’m an aspiring Full Stack Web Developer.
 Formerly a Construction Project Manager ❗